Efficient Hydrogen Production with Ultrasonics

 Hydrogen is the chemical element with the symbol H and atomic number 1.
 With a standard atomic weight of 1.008, hydrogen is the lightest element in the periodic table.
 Hydrogen is the most abundant chemical substance in the universe, constituting roughly 75% of all baryonic mass.
 H2 is a gas which forms when two hydrogen atoms bond together and become a hydrogen molecule.
 H2 is also called molecular hydrogen and is a diatomic, homonuclear molecule.
 It consists of two protons and two electrons.
 Having a neutral charge, molecular hydrogen is stable and thereby the most common form of hydrogen.

 When hydrogen is produced on industrial scale, steam reforming natural gas is the most widely used production form.
 An alternative method is the electrolysis of water.
-Most hydrogen is produce near the site of its latter use, e.g., near fossil fuel processing facilities (e.g., hydrocracking) and ammonia-based fertilizer producers.
+Most hydrogen is produced near the site of its latter use, e.g., near fossil fuel processing facilities (e.g., hydrocracking) and ammonia-based fertilizer producers.